Gamer (2011 film)

-Gamer (Гамep), alternatively spelt Gámer or Gaamer, was a debut feature-length film directed by Oleg Sentsov.
+Gamer (Гамep), alternatively spelt Gámer or Gaamer, is the debut feature-length film by director Oleg Sentsov.
 It was released in Russian and Ukrainian in 2011.
-He tells of a young gamer, who lives with his mother in Simferopol.
+It tells the story of a young gamer, who lives with his mother in Simferopol.
 The premiere was held in 2012 in Rotterdam.
 The film participated in several international film festivals and was a highly marked by the professional community, in particular, a premium Russian Guild of Film Critics at the festival Spirit of Fire in Khanty-Mansiysk.

 Plot

 The main character in the film is a teenager named Lyosha, an enthusiastic computer games player, spending all his time in special clubs.
-Following his passion, he almost did not pay attention to others: neither to his mother, who was distressed by the fact that her son had dropped out of studies, nor to his girlfriend Katya, who was in love with him, nor to any of his friends.
+Following his passion, he pays little attention to others - neither to his mother, distressed by the fact that her son had dropped out of school, nor to his girlfriend Katya, or any of his friends.
 In an environment of professional gamers Lyosha becomes one of the best, followed by victories in multiple competitions.
-In an effort to become the best he embarks on an international gaming tournament in Los Angeles, but he takes only the second place.
-After returning home, Lyosha gets rid of his gaming devices, and for the first time during the entire film, a smile appears on his face.
+In an effort to become the best he enters an international tournament in Los Angeles, but takes the second place.
+After returning home, Lyosha gets rid of his gaming devices, and for the first time in the film, a smile appears on his face.